pokutuna/p5-Text-Xslate-Bridge-TypeDeclaration/README.md

 ## Disable Validation on Production

-Perhaps you want to disable validation in production to prevent spoiling performance.
+Perhaps you want to disable validation in production to prevent spoiling performance on a [Plack](https://metacpan.org/pod/Plack) application.

     Text::Xslate->new(
         module => [